 Apple's HomePod (first- and second-generation) and HomePod mini feature support for Apple Music's Lossless Audio and Dolby Atmos Spatial Audio formats.
 This article explains how to enable them.

-The spatial audio feature, officially available only with the full-size HomePod, uses Dolby Atmos to create a richer, more immersive soundstage when listening to songs in the Apple Music catalog that support spatial audio.
+Apple's spatial audio feature uses Dolby Atmos to create a richer, more immersive soundstage when listening to songs in the Apple Music catalog that support spatial audio.
 With Dolby Atmos enabled, the subjective experience is that musical notes are coming from all around you.
 Meanwhile, Apple Music Lossless provides listeners with higher quality audio in a lossless file format, which is great news for audiophiles and purists.

-- Launch the Home app on your iPhone or iPad running iOS 15.1.
+- Launch the Home app on your iPhone or iPad.

 - Select Home Settings from the dropdown menu.

 - Under "People," select your named owner profile.

 - Scroll down and toggle the switches beside Dolby Atmos and Lossless Audio to the green ON position.